 - identification of learning needs in using Skype (funded by HESW)

 - a pilot cluster RCT of the use of AdWords to raise awareness of online CBT

 - service user and health professional discussions in implementing e-health

 - use of virtual worlds for patients with rheumatoid arthritis

 - tailored information in genetic counselling (see applied health genetics).

 We have developed and implemented e-learning methods (including use over more than a decade of webcasting with accompanying online discussion).
 We involve nursing students through Twitter (@PUNC14) in their online engagement with professionals and patient groups.
 Please see our recent publication on embedding Twitter as an assessed element of the undergraduate curriculum.
 One of our aims is to reduce unnecessary travel and reduce the carbon footprint (see sustainability, society and health).

 A major current interest is in dementia.
-E-health is a strand of work within the VOYAGE collaboration and you can view the lecture (2015) by Professor Jones that was part of a VOYAGE/IHC series on dementia.
-The lecture is on the use of technology in dementia.
+You can view a lecture (2015) on the use of technology in dementia by Professor Jones that was part of a lecture series on dementia.

 There is considerable scope for applications for postgraduate research degrees in these areas.